 My own forecasts tend to have some consistency over time because I try to stay focused on underlying fundamentals and the medium-run outlook.
 That said, I have made some changes to my outlook since December.
 Most of the changes have to do with my longer-run projections.
-In particular, the cumulative evidence since I last adjusted my longer-run projections has led me to slightly move down my estimates of longer-run growth, the longer-run unemployment rate, and the longer-run fed funds rate, each by 25 basis points.
-My longer-run growth and unemployment rate estimates had been on the high side of FOMC projections.
-Of course, it's important to remember that because of the considerable uncertainty around estimates of potential growth, the natural rate of unemployment, and the equilibrium real interest rate, the differences across FOMC participants' longer-run estimates are not statistically significant, nor are the 25-basis-point reductions I made to my own estimates.
-Nonetheless, I wanted to recognize that the moderate growth of around 2 percent that we've seen during the expansion has been sufficient to generate a significant fall in the unemployment rate, while inflation has remained low.
-That combination of moderate growth, continued improvement in labor markets, and low inflation persuaded me that it was time to take the evidence on board and to move my estimates of the longer-run values down a bit.
+The moderate growth of around 2 percent that we've seen during the expansion has been sufficient to generate a significant fall in the unemployment rate, while inflation has remained low.
+Taking that evidence on board, I slightly moved down my estimates of longer-run growth, the longer-run unemployment rate, and the longer-run fed funds rate, reducing each by 25 basis points.
 I now project longer-run growth at 2 percent, the longer-run unemployment rate at 5 percent, and the longer-run fed funds rate at 3.25 percent.